adhamarif/portfolio/pages/posts/image-recommender.md

 title: Image Recommender
 date: 2023/9/17
 description: A big data project using transfer learning method to output a recommended image based on the similarity of characteristics
-tags: big data, transfer learning
+tag: big data
 author: Adham Arif
 ---

-# ImageRecommender
+# Image Recommender
 A big data project using transfer learning method to output a recommended image based on the similarity of characteristics

 🔗 [Link to GitHub repository](https://github.com/adhamarif/ImageRecommender)